-However, these limitation periods are suspended, inter alia, for as long as a judicial review is pending, and total suspensions may last for a 3-year period (in the former law, it was 6 months).
+However, these limitation periods are suspended, inter alia, for as long as a judicial review is pending, and total suspensions may last for a 3-year period.
 The period is also interrupted whenever the Authority takes any action for the purpose of the investigation, and each interruption shall start the time running afresh.